North Carolina State beats UConn 24-14 in season opener for both teams - WTOP News

 But he summersaulted into the end zone at the end of the run and that celebration forced the Huskies to kick off from the 20-yard line.

-The Wolfpack’s Julian Gray returned it 40 yards, and another 15 yards was added after the Wolfpack’s Rakeim Ashford was hit on the sideline at the end of the play.
+The Wolfpack’s Julian Gray returned the kick 40 yards, and another 15 yards was added after the Wolfpack’s Rakeim Ashford was hit on the sideline at the end of the play.

 Ashford lay motionless for more then 10 minutes and was taken off the field on a stretcher.
-His condition was not immediately known.
+His condition was not immediately known, but coach Dave Doeren said after the game that preliminary reports from medical personal were “positive.”

+“They’re going to keep him overnight to make sure, but every test they’ve done so far is OK,” he said.

-Armstrong’s second touchdown run of the game, from 8-yards out gave the Wolfpack a 24-14 lead.
+The Wolfpack had to drive just 27 yards for the score and Armstrong’s second touchdown run of the game, an e 8-yard scramble up the middle gave the Wolfpack their winning margin.

+“Having that extra runner as a quarterback kind of helps you as an offense, right,” Armstrong said.
+“I just felt like the game needed my feet and that’s just kind of what happened.”

-UConn jumped out early, with Joseph Fagnano hitting on all three of his passes on a 12-play, 75-yard opening drive.
+UConn jumped out early, with quarterback Joe Fagnano hitting on all three of his passes on a 12-play, 75-yard opening drive.
 Rosa capped that off with an 18-yard touchdown run over the right side.

+Fagnano finished 14 of 26 for 113 yards and an interception, from linebacker Payton Wilson that sealed the win with under a minute to go.

+“It was neck-and-neck and we were fighting hard and then we imploded a little bit there at the end of the third quarter,” UConn coach Jim Mora said.

-NC State responded with a 66 yard drive on its first possession, with Armstrong keeping the ball for a 4-yard touchdown run.
+NC State had a 66-yard drive on its first possession, with Armstrong keeping the ball for a 4-yard touchdown run.

 The Wolfpack’s Brayden Narveson hit a 44-yard field goal as time expired in the first half and NC State led 10-7 at intermission.